dsferruzza/conf-declarative-configuration-with-nixos/presentation.md

 We **iteratively** design and develop web applications. <small>(among other things)</small>

-Frequent reviews by the customers (and by the team) are an important part of the job.
+Frequent reviews (by customers and team members) are an important part of the job.

 > We need staging/preprod environments